Teriks/pake/docs/source/taskexceptions.rst

             line_number=13
     )

-    Message: An exceptional condition occurred inside a pakefile ran by subpake.
+    Message: A pakefile invoked by pake.subpake exited with a non-zero return code.

     The following command exited with return code: 13